ad-si/RosettaGit/content/tasks/99-bottles-of-beer/index.md

 ```

-###  Macro Processing generalized version in 99 lines
+###  Macro Processing generalized version

 This version demonstrates the macro text replacement capabilities central to ML/I.

 The code defines a macro

 '''Sing''' ''n'' ''containers'' '''of''' ''contents'' ''somewhere'' ''':''' ''deed'' '''!''' ''replenish'' '''.'''

 where the text (macro call)

 '''Sing''' ''99'' ''bottles'' '''of''' ''beer'' '''on''' ''the wall''''':''' ''Take one down, pass it around'' '''!''' ''Go to the store and buy some more'' '''.'''